JulieLy8619/CSharp-Collections/README.md

 # Collaboration

 Tyler Hood helped me with my Card class (mostly that I cannot enum 1 2 3 etc and to spell it out), chatted about enumerator, and helped with how I instatiate my Card class
+Amanda Iverson walked us through the remove in class